-MCS offers cannabis residual solvent testing to make sure your products — such as wax, liquids, oils, pills and edibles — are safe for consumer consumption.
+Modern Canna offers cannabis residual solvent testing to make sure your products — such as wax, liquids, oils, pills and edibles — are safe for consumer consumption.
 With our residual solvent testing, you can be sure that your cannabis concentrates are free of all impurities.

 We use industry-leading technology such as gas chromatography with mass spectrometry (GCMS) head space analysis to monitor the ppm levels of solvents and identify harmful contamination levels in raw materials.
 Our data suggests that proper purging and product control can virtually eliminate residual solvents from concentrates.